-How de we determine a and b?
-Well, by observing and measuring $(V - R)I^{0AM}$ for standard stars (with known $(V - R)L$ values) preferably spanning a large range in colors, we can derive a and b from a linear fit of the instrumental and standard colors.
-We always plot a graph, plotting instrumental color of a star on one axis and the catalog color on the other (see Figures 19.1 and 19.3, discussed later in text).
+How do we determine a and b?
+By observing and measuring $(V - R)I^{0AM}$ for standard stars (with known $(V - R)L$ values) preferably spanning a large range in colors, we can derive a and b from a linear fit of the instrumental and standard colors.
+We plot instrumental color of a star on one axis and the catalog color on the other (see Figures 20.1 and 20.3, discussed later in text).
 The points on the graph should lie along a well defined straight line, with a small scatter about the line.